-Remuda Ranch Programs for Eating Disorders
+Remuda Ranch at The Meadows Programs for Eating Disorders

 Trauma and eating disorders are often treated simultaneously, as with Jennifer.
-Jennifer was a college student, admitted to Remuda Ranch with a history of bulimia nervosa and major depression.
+Jennifer was a college student, admitted to Remuda Ranch at The Meadows with a history of bulimia nervosa and major depression.
 She admitted at 134 lbs., 96% of her ideal body weight.
 Jennifer also exhibited self-injurious behavior (SIB).
 SIB began only weeks prior to admission and typically involved scratching her arms with her fingernails when intrusive thoughts about her past came to mind.